brendt/stitcher.io/src/content/blog/laravel-sql-injection.md

 ```

 Instead of manually writing `JSON_EXTRACT`, we can use the simplified `->` syntax,
-which Laravel will convert to a the correct SQL statement.
+which Laravel will convert to the correct SQL statement.

-Laravel won't do any escaping during this conversion.
+Be careful though: Laravel won't do any escaping during this conversion.
 Consider the following example:

 ```